So what exactly is a bot?

 Bryce Durbin/TechCrunch

-They could be searching for hours for the best travel option, freeing you to do something else, and notifying you when they’re done (SnapTravel, hipmunk).
-They could be set up to alert you on price drops for that beautiful bag you’ve expressed interest for, or to send you personalized content on your favorite artist.
+They could be searching for hours for the best travel option, freeing you to do something else, and notifying you when they’re done (SnapTravel, Hipmunk).
+They could be set up to alert you on price drops for that beautiful bag you’ve expressed interest in, or to send you personalized content on your favorite artist.
 They could run in the background on your bank account, helping you save money automatically (Digit).
 They could even challenge a parking ticket, or help refugees file for asylum (DoNotPay).

 Every day we hear about a new valuable use case, and ultimately every service that can be automated through continuous progress on AI will become a bot.
-It will have a simple goal like booking a flight, alerting you on price, and saving you money.
+It will have a simple goal like booking a flight, alerting you on price and saving you money.
 It will also have an interface, i.e. a way for you to ask it to do something, and a way to tell you it’s done.
 And THAT shift is a big deal.
-Why?

 The search market is huge, we all know that.
-Now imagine you could type this in your favorite search engine: “Hey should I renegotiate my mortgage?”
-Instead of mere search results, a mortgage bot would pop-up suggesting a better deal, and close it for you.
+Now imagine you could type this in your favorite search engine: “Hey, should I renegotiate my mortgage?”
+Instead of mere search results, a mortgage bot would pop up suggesting a better deal, and close it for you.

 It will save you thousands of dollars, and take a small commission in exchange.
-In this example, search merely surfaces the intent (better mortgage), while the bot fully completes the intent (full renegotiation), and brings significantly more value to the consumer in the form of time and money saved.
+In this example, search merely surfaces the intent (better mortgage), while the bot fully completes the intent (full renegotiation) and brings significantly more value to the consumer in the form of time and money saved.

 That is the real promise of the bots: an army of automated agents, collaborating to work for you, unleashing huge value for consumers and entrepreneurs.
-And that’s why we’re so bullish to work with our developers every day on the Messenger platform, to build tools which they can then use to create these useful and valuable experiences.
+And that’s why we’re so bullish to work with our developers every day on the Messenger platform, to build tools that they can then use to create these useful and valuable experiences.

 0